-Item Information to provide Name of entity and date of submission of the scenario Contact information if more information is required on the scenario in the following weeks.
-Description of initial condition of the system relevant to the scenario Describe potential initial conditions for the scenario, using a range for these conditions.
+Item Information to provide Name of entity and date of submission of the scenario Contact information if more information is required on the scenario in the following weeks Description of initial condition of the system relevant to the scenario Describe potential initial conditions for the scenario, using a range for these conditions.
 They do not have to be very specific.
-The range of years when scenario is relevant.
-Ex : on the national perimeter, temperatures between 30°C and 35°C for 2 to 5 weeks, associated with low water levels in reservoir, etc. Initiating event(s) and chain of event(s) Brief description of the initiating event (or combination of events) generating the crisis.
-Season(s) of the year when the scenario is relevant and type of load Winter/Spring/Summer/Autumn/All Peak/Base load/Minimum load/Any Evolution of the crisis scenario A sequence of events leading from initiating events to electricity crisis Description of the most likely impacts of the scenario Description of potential impacts of the crisis of the scenario, focusing on range/general areas instead of details Ex: describe potential impacts in the south of the country/in maritime areas; instead of naming a district or a city
+Include the range of years when scenario is relevant.
+Ex: on the national perimeter, temperatures between 30°C and 35°C for 2 to 5 weeks, associated with low water levels in reservoir, etc. Initiating event(s) and chain of event(s) Brief description of the initiating event (or combination of events) generating the crisis.
+Season(s) of the year and day when the scenario is relevant and type of load Winter/Spring/Summer/Autumn/All Week, weekend, holiday, day before holidays Peak/Base load/Minimum load/Any Evolution of the crisis scenario Description of sequence of events leading from initiating events to electricity crisis

-Item Information to provide Does the event cause a cross-border dependency?
-Yes/No Description of cross-border dependency All categories described in Article 3 and 9 must be considered here for relevance Other important information related to the scenario
+Item Information to provide Description of the most likely impacts of the scenario Description of potential impacts of the crisis of the scenario, focusing on range/general areas instead of details Ex : describe potential impacts in the south of the country/in maritime areas; instead of naming a district or a city Does the event cause a cross-border dependency?
+Yes/No Description of cross-border dependency All categories described in Article 3 and 9 must be considered here for relevance Broad geographical area Description of the likely geographic location or part of the system affected by the event If applicable, reference crisis in the past Other important information related to the scenario